asosso/teleport/docs/layout.md

 ## Product and Reference Documentation

-Our current Product and Reference Documentation topics are divided into thirteen (13) sections supporting the four (4) main products: Teleport Application Access, Teleport Server Access, Teleport Database Access, and Teleport Kubernetes Access along with a fifth for Teleport Cloud.
+Our current Product and Reference Documentation topics are divided into thirteen (13) sections supporting the four (4) main products:

+1. Teleport Application Access
+2. Teleport Server Access
+3. Teleport Database Access
+4. Teleport Kubernetes Access

+Along with a fifth for:

+5. Teleport Cloud.

+The documentation layout and structure is presently:

 - Home Section
     - Introduction